Transport changes

 What happens next

-The government is expected to finalise the legislation and make it law sometime between March and May 2026.
-There will then be a six-month transition period to set up the new CCO and move other functions into Auckland Council.
+There will now be a maximum six-month transition period to set up the public transport CCO and move other functions into Auckland Council.

 Other upcoming decisions